ywen/inherited_roles/README.md

 The requirements asked for no real DB, I went ahead implementing the models without using ActiveRecord.
 I believe this is not what the code problem implies.
 However, I see no real needs for using ActiveRecord and testing with doubles when I can just use POROs.
 I hope this is OK with you.

-In the implementation, I made effort to identify the persistence access code from the others, namely, if are to change the implementation using a persistence, then only place that needs to be changed is in ```OrganizationRole.role_for``` method.
+In the implementation, I made effort to separate the persistence access code from the other parts.
+If we are to change the implementation using a DB, then only place that needs to be changed is the ```OrganizationRole.role_for``` method.

+## Service class

+The ```RoleChecker``` is a service class which implements the business flow.
+In this case, it implements the role inheritance.